 One of the best ways to learn about a specific position, company, or industry is to talk to people who are currently working in that field.
 Getting an insider’s perspective is a valuable way to gather information and compare your own interests to real experiences shared by others.
-Go to our Informational Interviews page to learn more.
+Learn more about Informational Interviews.

 Begin Career Exploration

 Find resources to research positions, companies, and industries, as well as part-time jobs and other professional opportunities.
-Visit our Job Search Resources at Drexel page to learn more.
+View Job Search Resources at Drexel to learn more.

 Monday–Friday: 8 a.m.–4 p.m.